cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 1. The Service Fabrik Broker creates an `SFServiceInstance` capturing all the details passed in the `provision` request from the Service Manager.
 The Service Fabrik Broker returns an asynchronous response.

-#### Service Fabrik Inter-operator
+#### Service Fabrik Inter-operator Provisioner

-1. The inter-operator watches for `sfserviceinstances` and notices a newly created `SFServiceInstance`.
+1. The inter-operator provisioner watches for `sfserviceinstances` and notices a newly created `SFServiceInstance`.
 1. It loads the correct `provision` action template from the `SFPlan` corresponding to the `SFServiceInstance`.
 1. It renders and applies the rendered template and creates the individual service's resources as specified in the template.